Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 ## Conclusion
 AlphaFold2 outperforms ESMFold across all datasets.
-However, the reliance on MSA for AlphaFold2 hampers its performance for for novel protein sequences.
+However, the reliance on MSA for AlphaFold2 hampers its performance for novel protein sequences.
 This was particularly evident in the ablation study, where no evolutionarily related protein sequences were considered, i.e. mimicking a novel protein sequence.
-In addition, ESMFold's folding speed makes it easier to "to keep pace with the ever-increasing amount of primary protein sequences available, and is therefore able to create the first metagenomic database.
+In addition, ESMFold's folding speed makes it easier to keep pace with the ever-increasing amount of primary protein sequences available, and is therefore able to create the first metagenomic database.

 Overall, the use of an LLM for protein knowledge is a valid alternative to genetic database searches for MSA.
 However, training such a transformer-encoder model via MLM doesn't seem to extract all the evolutionarily relevant information available,